make2explore/Project-Two-Level-Lock-System-using-RYRR10S-RFID-Module/README.md

 <br />

-# RYLR998 LoRa Module Range Testing
+# [DIY Project] Reyax RYRR10S RFID/NFC Module - Part II

 🚩  In this video, We will see the second version of DIY project which we have seen in previous part, based on RYRR10S RFID/NFC Module.
 Which is manufactured by Reyax Technology.
 We will see its Flowchart, Source code, Circuit diagram and Demo.